-Unsealed warrants show trail police followed to Bruce McArthur's arrest | CBC News
+What we know about Bruce McArthur and the investigation into Toronto's missing men | CBC News

 The task forces were created to probe the disappearances of Skandaraj Navaratnam, Abdulbasir Faizi and Majeed Kayhan between 2010 and 2012 and then Selim Esen and Andrew Kinsman in 2017.

-The timeline below includes the information that has been unsealed from the investigations, along with most of CBC Toronto's reporting so far.
+The timeline below includes the information that has been unsealed from the investigations, exhibits from McArthur's assault case and most of CBC Toronto's reporting so far.

+Late 1990s: Bruce McArthur begins a relationship with a married man "towards the end of his [own] marriage," according to the pre-sentence report for McArthur's assault conviction.
+The men stay together for four years.

 December 2000: McArthur and his wife sell their house in Oshawa.

-Early 2000s: McArthur moves to Toronto.
-He and Navaratnam are also in a relationship at some point during this time.
+Early 2000s: McArthur and Navaratnam are in a relationship at some point during this time.

 McArthur assault conviction

 Oct.
 31, 2001: McArthur assaults a man with a metal pipe in the man's home.
 McArthur turns himself in to police.
+Throughout the case, McArthur maintains that he blacked out before the assault and doesn't know why he did it.

+Jan.
+29, 2003: McArthur pleads guilty to one count of assault causing bodily harm and assault with a weapon.

+March 19, 2003: Dr. Marie-France Dionne writes a psychological report about McArthur at the request of his lawyer to find out if a mental health issue could have led to the assault.

+In the report the psychiatrist found "no sign of mental health problems" that could have contributed to the incident, and offered no other explanation for the assault.

+Dionne writes that McArthur has a "very minimal" risk for violence, and in terms of personality, she characterizes him as a "passive and indecisive" man who seeks "to maintain an image of being a proper and cooperative person, prone to behaving correctly and modestly."

-April 11, 2003: After pleading guilty in January, McArthur is sentenced to one count of assault causing bodily harm and assault with a weapon.
+April 11, 2003: McArthur is sentenced to one count of assault causing bodily harm and assault with a weapon.

 The Crown and McArthur's lawyer enters a joint submission for a conditional sentence.
 Court transcripts show the Crown thinks, "it wouldn't be in society's interest or Mr. McArthur's interest to have him go into jail at this point in time."